This scene from “The Handmaid’s Tale” has happened to every working mom

 - You work full time?

-- You gave her tylenol so you could go to work?!
+- You gave her Tylenol so you could go to work?!

 - You went back to work when she was a baby?
 That must have been hard for you.
-(It should be noted that June says she took a 10-month maternity leave, something very few women in the U.S. get)
+(It should be noted that June says she took a 10-month maternity leave, something very few women in the U.S. get.)

 Of course, her husband’s role as a working parent is never questioned.
-It may have been one of the tamest moments the episode, but for millions of women, it was certainly the most relatable.
+It may have been one of the tamest moments in the episode, but for millions of women, it was certainly the most relatable.